Udayraj123/OMRChecker/README.md

 ## 💡 What can OMRChecker do for me?

-Once you configure the OMR layout, just throw images of the sheets at the software; and you'll get back the graded responses in an excel sheet!
+Once you configure the OMR layout, just throw images of the sheets at the software; and you'll get back the marked responses in an excel sheet!

 Images can be taken from various angles as shown below-